dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  What is good?
-All that heightens the feeling of power, the will to power, power itself in man.
+  Average acting is like jerking without an orgasm
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1039 days)
+## 🌟 Experiences (1040 days)

 ### 🧮 Programming languages